dojoengine/dojo.js/readme.md

     Note: The world address may change.
 Ensure you're using the correct address from your migration output.

-**Terminal 3**: Start the example application
+**Terminal 3**: Start the showcase application

-1. Navigate to the specific example package you want to run:
+1. Navigate to the consolidated example:

     ```bash
-    cd examples/<package-name>
+    cd examples/example-dojo-showcase
     ```

-    Replace `<package-name>` with the name of the example you want to run (e.g., `example-vite-react-sdk`).

-2. Install dependencies:
+2. From the repository root, ensure dependencies are installed:

     ```bash
-    pnpm install
+    bun install
     ```

-3. Start the development server:
+3. Launch the desired variant:

     ```bash
-    pnpm run dev
+    bun run dev:react   # or dev:svelte, dev:vue, dev:node, dev:worker
     ```

 After completing these steps, your example application should be running and connected to the local Dojo environment.